 A minimum of 80% of NZCT’s grants are distributed to support amateur sport.
 The balance is distributed among a range of charitable causes in the areas of health, education, arts, culture, heritage and the environment.

 A professional fundraiser may be used by your organisation, but they must be paid a flat fee or hourly rate which is paid irrespective of the outcome of your grant application.
+If you have another remuneration arrangement with your fundraiser, you must disclose this to us.
 You must not use any portion of grant funding received to pay a commission or success fee to the fundraiser.
 All (100%) of any grant you receive must be used for the purpose authorised by NZCT.

 If you need help submitting an online application, call the NZCT grants team on 0800 44 69 28 between 8am and 5pm on weekdays and we’ll be able to help you through the process.